Dr Stephen Fairhurst

 I have been involved in the organisation of a number of conferences including Amaldi 9 and NRDA 2011, Cardiff; NRDA 2010, Waterloo, Canada.

-I serve on the editorial board of the International Journal of Modern Physics D and on the advisory panel of Classical and Quantum Gravity.
+I serve on the editorial board of the International Journal of Modern Physics D.

 Membership of external committees